RamanjineyuluV/RestaurantBilling/README.md

 ## Goals

-Use Best Practices and Design Principles for a Single Page Application using Spring Boot.
+* Use Best Practices and Design Principles for a Single Page Application using Spring Boot.
+* Demonstrate a BDD approach using Cucumber, Selenium
+* Give a simple unit test for restaurant bill computations

 ------------------------------------------------------------